ietf-wg-cellar/matroska-specification/iana.md

-To register a new Stereo Mode in this registry, one needs a Stereo Mode value, a description, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Stereo Mode.
+To register a new Stereo Mode in this registry, one needs a Stereo Mode value, a description, a Change Controller (IETF or email of registrant), and a Reference to a document describing the Stereo Mode.

 The Stereo Modes are to be allocated according to the "Specification Required" policy [@!RFC8126].